-But where the information published is sensitive and/or may expose you to harm, you should consider a more serious response.
+But where the information published is sensitive and/or may expose you to harm, you might consider a more serious response.

 Take your private information offline.
-Many sites, including Pastebin, have procedures you can follow to remove doxxed information.
+Many sites have procedures you can follow to remove doxxed information, including Google.

-Social media sites like Twitter and Reddit have begun to add doxxing to activities that violate their terms of service.
+Social media sites like Meta and Reddit include doxxing as a violation of their terms of service.
 So, report the activity to the site and insist that the dox posts be removed.
-If doxxed information includes your telephone number and you’re getting harassing calls, investigators may be able to locate callers—it’s generally easier to track a caller than an online harasser.
+If doxxed information includes your telephone number and you're getting harassing calls, investigators might be able to locate callers—it's generally easier to track a caller than an online harasser.
 But, you may have to change your phone number to stop the harassment.

 If the doxxing revealed your address or other information that exposes you to harm and the doxxer or others have threatened to harm you, go to the police.
 Bring the documentation of the doxxing with you.

-Much doxxing and subsequent harassment is done for the sick entertainment of the harassers.
-So, if you aren’t satisfied that blocking, reporting, and other measures are adequate, you may choose to cease online activity.
-When you’re gone, the harassers will eventually lose interest and move on.
+Much doxxing and subsequent harassment are done for the entertainment of the harassers.
+So, if you aren't satisfied that blocking, reporting, and other measures are adequate, you may choose to cease online activity.
+When you're gone, the harassers will eventually lose interest and move on.